 The white population felt uncomfortable with these scenes.
 To the whites, idle slaves seemed objectionable, if not downright dangerous.
 As the Jesuit Jorge Benci wrote in a tractate published in 1700 on how to deal correctly with slaves, a double threat emanated from them.
-On the one hand, idleness led to vices and a godless life of sin.
+On the one hand, idleness led to vice and a godless life of sin.
 Benci claimed that while this was also true for the whites, the blacks were much more prone to all manner of outrages.
-Yet idleness was not only an insult to the Lord, it also represented a concrete risk for the whites.
-According to Benci it provoked the slaves into being rebellious and recalcitrant; they even might try to shake off the yoke of slavery.
-For that reason, he warned the slaveholders to make sure their slaves were constantly kept busy at work, so that they would remain peaceable and tame.
+Yet idleness was not only an insult to the Lord, it also represented a concrete risk to the whites.
+According to Benci, it provoked slaves into being rebellious and recalcitrant; they even might try to shake off the yoke of slavery.
+For that reason, he warned slaveholders to make sure their slaves were constantly kept busy at work so that they would remain peaceable and tame.
 Only in that way could their masters lead a relaxed and quiet life.
-Likewise, the growing group of freed slaves posed a problem in the perspective of the people of European origin.
-Socially marginalized and with few legal possibilities for work, they were considered lazy, vicious and depraved.
-As the slaves, the black freemen would also congregate at the fountains, and for the whites, this, too, constituted a threat to social order.
+Likewise, the growing group of freed slaves posed a problem in the perspective of people of European origin.
+Socially marginalized and with few legal possibilities for work, they were considered lazy, vicious, and depraved.
+As did the slaves, the black freemen would also congregate at the fountains, and for the whites, this, too, constituted a threat to social order.

-But it was not just the black people’s presence at the fountains which disturbed the white population.
-Frequently, there were quarrels and fights between the slaves waiting at the fountains, with persons injured and even killed.
+But it was not just black people’s presence at the fountains that disturbed the white population.
+Frequently, there were quarrels and fights between the slaves waiting at the fountains, with some being injured and even killed.
 Apart from that, slaves and freedmen were repeatedly accused of destroying the fountains as well as the aqueduct and its pipe system, either by negligence or on purpose.
-Unlike the white elites, the slaves were neither interested in the functionality of the aqueduct nor did the previously described image of urban culture and refinement going back to Roman antecedents have much meaning for them.
-With their chaotic and sometimes violent behavior they strongly disturbed that image.
-The blacks had, to a certain degree, appropriated the spaces created by the water supply infrastructure: their life realities overlay and submerged the urban identity postulated by the white elites.
+Unlike the white elites, the slaves were not interested in the functionality of the aqueduct, nor did the previously described image of urban culture and refinement going back to Roman antecedents have much meaning for them.
+Indeed, with their chaotic and sometimes violent behavior, they strongly disturbed that image.
+The blacks had, to a certain degree, appropriated the spaces created by the water supply infrastructure: their lived realities overlaid and submerged the urban identity postulated by the white elites.

-The counteractions
+The Counteractions

-The municipal administration sought to enforce its conceptions nonetheless.
-It installed sentinels who were to discipline the blacks, imposed penalties, and interfered materially by rendering the infrastructure especially secure, undertaking repairs and relocating or remodeling structures.
+Despite this reality, the municipal administration nonetheless sought to enforce its conceptions.
+It installed sentinels who were to discipline the blacks, imposed penalties, and interfered materially by rendering the infrastructure particularly secure, undertaking repairs and relocating or remodeling structures.

-Even the very construction of the aqueduct can be seen in connection with the special role which the slaves played in the system of the water distribution. the aqueductBy the time of the first planning of the aqueduct, in the early 17th century, it was far from obvious to have it built, as the city had a white population of only between 3,500 and 7,500 persons and the distance to the Carioca river of some 2 to 3 km was not a great challenge for the slaves.
+The special role that the slaves played in the system of water distribution can be seen even in connection with the very construction of the aqueduct.
+When it was first planned in the early seventeenth century, it was far from obvious that it would actually be built, as the city had a white population of only between 3,500 and 7,500 and the distance to the Carioca River of some 2 to 3 kilometers was not a great challenge for the slaves.
 But with the aid of the aqueduct, it was easier to keep the slaves under surveillance.
-If they fetched the water at a fountain in the city, they remained under the eye of the residents and the authorities, or at least had to fear being observed.
-Thus flight, aggression and hanging around in taverns could be hindered.
+If they fetched water at a fountain in the city, they remained under the eye of the residents and the authorities, or at least had to fear being observed.
+Thus flight, aggression, and loitering in taverns could be hindered.